Donald Tusk: Early life

-Tusk was born in Gdańsk in northern Poland.
-He has Polish, German (maternal grandmother) and Kashubian ancestry.
-His father, also named Donald Tusk (1930–1972), was a carpenter, and his mother, Ewa (née Dawidowska) Tusk (1934–2009), was a nurse.
-The family's language was Danzig German.
-His grandfather, Józef Tusk (1907–1987), was a railway official who was imprisoned at the Neuengamme concentration camp; later, as a former citizen of the Free City of Danzig, he was apparently conscripted by German authorities into the Wehrmacht.
-Later on, he was successful in joining the Polish Armed Forces in the West.
+Tusk was born and raised in Gdańsk in Northern Poland.
+He has Polish, German (through his maternal grandmother) and Kashubian origins, self-identifying as Polish, Kashubian and European.
+His father, Donald Tusk Sr. (1929–1972), was a carpenter whilst his mother, Ewa Tusk née Dawidowska (1934–2009), was a nurse.
+His maternal grandmother's native language was Danzig German.

+His paternal grandfather, Józef Tusk (1907–1987), a luthier and railway official, was imprisoned in the Neuengamme concentration camp from 1942 to 1944.
+As a former citizen of the Free City of Danzig, he was subsequently forcibly conscripted into the Wehrmacht by the Nazi authorities.
+Stationed on the Western front in Aachen, he defected after four months and joined the Polish Armed Forces in the West, fighting alongside the Western Allies.

-Tusk has described the city of his youth as "a typical frontier town" with "many borders ... between ethnicities".
-This, together with his Kashubian ethnic ancestry and multilingual family, meant that he grew up with an awareness that "nothing is simple in life or in history", which informed his adult political view that it is "best to be immune to every kind of orthodoxy, of ideology and most importantly, nationalism".
-He has described his young life under communism as "so hopeless" due to the boredom and monotony, with "no hope for anything to change".
-His young self was a "typical hooligan" who often got into fights – "we would roam the streets, you know, cruising for a bruising."
+Tusk has described the city of his youth as "a typical frontier town" with "many borders between ethnicities".
+His Kashubian ancestry along with a multilingual family background shaped his early awareness that "nothing is simple in life or in history", leading him to develop a political perspective that "it is best to be immune to every kind of orthodoxy, of ideology, and most importantly, nationalism".

+He recalled his youth under communism as having been "so hopeless" due to its monotony, with "no hope for anything to change".
+He considers his young self a "typical hooligan", often getting into fights – "we would roam the streets, you know, cruising for a bruising".
+Tusk credits his interest in politics to witnessing clashes between striking workers and riot police as a teenager.

-Tusk credits his interest in politics to watching clashes between striking workers and riot police when he was a teenager.
-He enrolled at the University of Gdańsk to study history, and graduated in 1980.
-While studying, he was active in the Student Committee of Solidarity, a group that opposed Poland's communist rule at the time.
+He studied history at the University of Gdańsk, graduating in 1980.
+During his time at university he was active in the Student Committee of Solidarity, opposing Poland's communist regime of the time.